cheny-414/JobCompareApp/GroupProject/Design-Team/Docs/TestPlan.md

 - Puneeth
 -
 - code coverage of test cases

+All the model and controller classes will be test using Junits and the system/functional tests will be performed using UI testcases.
+The est cases should cover all of the requirements or functionalities of the system being tested including both positive and negative scenarios.
+Android code coverage report will be used to assess the quality of your

 ### 1.4 Bug Tracking

 *Describe how bugs and enhancement requests will be tracked.*